-The humidity range of 30-60% is the most suitable for people to live.
+The humidity range of 30-60% is the most suitable for living in.
 As long as the humidity is above this range, you will feel uncomfortable.
-Moist air is so full of water that your sweat can’t evaporate, which is why you feel hotter and stickier on a humid day.
+Moist air is so full of water that your sweat can’t evaporate, so you feel hotter and stickier on a humid day.
 Humid air can also make it difficult to breathe and worsen asthma symptoms.
 If you have asthma, you may feel shortness of breath or coughing and wheezing.

 Influence of humidity on asthma

 Moist air irritates the nerves in your lungs, making your airways narrow and constricted.